 Breaking IH down into these four components gives us an easier way to think about developing it than just saying, “Be better at changing your mind when you should!”

-The following lessons in this part of the course are based on data from thousands of people who’ve taken the IH assessment that you took at the beginning of this module—combined with research across neuroscience, psychology, and sociology.
+The following lessons in this part of the course are based on data from tens of thousands of people who’ve taken the IH assessment that you took at the beginning of this module—combined with research across neuroscience, psychology, and sociology.